wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Complex installation instructions
 - Separate infrastructure maintenance
 - Potential security issues when combining multiple indexes
+- Managing and potentially hosting all project dependencies when using a single index which can significantly increase storage and CDN cost
 - Separate index for every combination of compatible features (e.g. GPU variants with different levels of CPU optimizations)